 Our students are supported in planning their next steps after Sixth Form with students opting for a wide range of University courses or high quality apprenticeships with key companies such as Siemens, Jaguar Land Rover, the National Grid and PricewaterhouseCoopers.

 High expectations, high quality Teaching and Learning and the school’s Care and Guidance ethos ensure that our students flourish.
 At William Farr we are exceptionally proud of our Sixth Form and its place at the heart of the school community.

-How we meet the 16-19 Study Programme Requirements:
+How we meet the 16-19 Study Programme Requirements

 Students in the Sixth Form will typically take 3 A Level subjects and the Extended Project Qualification (EPQ).
 Our academic offering means that students study a structured and challenging learning programme that supports their development and progression in line with their career plans.
 Where students have not yet achieved a GCSE grade 4, a specific programme is implemented to support students to secure these qualifications.
-Students study, as part of their curriculum, PSME (Personal, Social and Moral Education) incorporating personal development where students are encouraged to reflect on their health and wellbeing, their role as a global citizen, relationships and living in the wider world.
-In addition, careers education is an essential element of PSME, where students are encouraged to research the academic requirements for a wide range of career paths supplemented by a range of impartial external speakers.
+Students study, as part of their curriculum, PSHE (Personal, Social, Health and Economic Education) incorporating personal development where students are encouraged to reflect on their health and wellbeing, their role as a global citizen, relationships and living in the wider world.
+In addition, careers education is an essential element of PSHE, where students are encouraged to research the academic requirements for a wide range of career paths supplemented by a range of impartial external speakers.
 Work experience is undertaken in Year 12 to provide students with the opportunity to develop their careers choices and to apply their skills in a real workplace environment.
 Students attend our Sixth Form full time, with supervised study time built into the curriculum.
 This allows students to develop broader study skills such as independent research and effective time management.